holandajunior/AidemBot/README.md

 We have four main folders:

 `bot`: this folder is about the bot itself.
-Here it has the bot commands and any other communication interface needed with the user in Telegram
+Here it has the bot commands and any other communication interface needed with the user in Telegram. </br>
-`server`: this server is just to recevice any callbacks and other communications between the services if needed.
+`server`: this server is just to recevice any callbacks and other communications between the services if needed. </br>
-`spotify`: here we have the whole spotify interface, providing any function the bot needs about music `lang`: the internationalization stuff
+`spotify`: here we have the whole spotify interface, providing any function the bot needs about music. </br> `lang`: the internationalization stuff. </br>

 ## Contributing